aws-samples/mlops-pipeline-prestodb/blog_post.md

 of the training pipeline to fetch data from the PrestoDB instance.
 Here, we predict whether an `order` is a `high_value_order` or a `low_value_order` based on the `orderpriority` as given from the `TPCH-data`.
-More information on the `TPCH-data`, database entities, relationships, and characteristics can be found [here](https://www.tpc.org/tpc_documents_current_versions/pdf/tpc-h_v2.17.1.pdf).
+More information on the `TPCH-data`, its database entities, relationships, and characteristics can be found [here](https://www.tpc.org/tpc_documents_current_versions/pdf/tpc-h_v2.17.1.pdf).
-Users can change the query for their use case within the config file and run the solution with no code changes.
+Users can change the query for their use case within the config file and execute the solution with no code changes.

 ``` sql
     SELECT